 This is an ADMIN functional only.
-If the user sees this \bigotimes icon, login as the ADMIN to continue.
+If the user sees this $\bigotimes$ icon, login as the ADMIN to continue.
 Otherwise this is a view only screen.

-Refer to Figure 4-41.
+Refer to Figure 4-44.
 Data usage is shown for information purposes only.
 If there is a data limit set, this information will be provided on this screen.
+Satellite Data Session is the data used since the last power-up.
+Satellite Data Total is the data used since the last reset (manual or automatic).
 The system data usage can be reset to restart the data count.
 Select RESET and then YES, RESET to confirm.
-Otherwise, select NO, CANCEL (Figure 4-42).
-For Satellite Data Limits - pressing the VIEW SATELLITE LIMITS button, will bring up the SETTINGS \rightarrow SATELLITE Screen (Figure 4-24).
+Otherwise, select NO, CANCEL (Figure 4-45).
+For Satellite Data Limits - pressing the VIEW SATELLITE LIMITS button, will bring up the SETTINGS $\rightarrow$ SATELLITE Screen (Figure 4-24).